Joluck/WorldRWKV/README.md

 ## ASR Comparison

 We conduct a comparative analysis of our World-RWKV model against several state-of-the-art ASR models using benchmark datasets.
 The results demonstrate that World-RWKV exhibits remarkable and competitive performance despite limited training steps and data.
-This can be attributed to its inherent capability in audio comprehension, which enables it to excel in various audio-related tasks.
+This can be attributed to its inherent potential in audio comprehension, which enables it to excel in various audio-related tasks.

 ### Librispeech